 Afterwards IAN met DPR REM (Scott Kim – creative director/executive producer) who joined the duo.
 And, little by little the four other members joined the trio.
 One of the latest to join the crew being DPR CREAM (real name Kim Kyung-Mo – musical producer).

-Happened by accident, those meeting had led to the creation of one of the most creative crew in the Korean musical scene, if not global; so much the crew is innovating in both a musical and visual scale.
-Notwithstanding, their history is all the more impressive as knowing they started out with nothing, nothing except belief.
+Happened by accident, those meetings have led to the creation of one of the most creative crew of the Korean musical scene, if not global; so much the crew is innovating in both a musical and visual scale.
+Their history is all the more impressive as knowing they started out with nothing, nothing except belief.

 “We all happened to meet by chance if you think about it.
 A bunch of kids, who grew up in all corners of the world; somehow met up in Seoul and eventually came together to do what we do now as DPR.”